 On average, you can expect to receive your sample collection kit within two weeks after ordering.
 After we receive your sample, your results will be available in about 8-10 weeks.

-Can I upgrade from 0.4x Whole Genome Sequencing?
+Can I upgrade from Basic Whole Genome Sequencing?

-Upgrades from 0.4x are currently not available because 30x and 0.4x sequencing are done in different laboratories.
+Upgrades from Basic Whole Genome Sequencing are currently not available because it is done in different laboratory than Deep and Ultra Deep Whole Genome Sequencing.
 Please submit a new sample and create a new account.

 How is Nebula Genomics different from other genetic testing companies in regard to data privacy?